sebastian-nehrdich/gretil-quotations/README.md

 The code is built on [fasttext](https://github.com/facebookresearch/fastText) and [nmslib](https://github.com/nmslib/nmslib).
 These are needed along with numpy and scipy in order to be able to execute the code.
+Some code for handling the word vectors was borrowed from [this repository](https://github.com/Babylonpartners/fastText_multilingual).

 To run the calculations, execute the file 'run.sh' in the code-dir.